MooersLab/pymolsnips/README.md

 <h3 name="LightTable"> Light Table (Universal) </h3>

 [*Light Table*](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is dialect of Lisp and that has a powerful macro system.
-Those users who have dabbled in *emacs* will recognize the syntax of the settings in behavior files which remind me of *emacs* init files.
+Those users who have dabbled in *Emacs* will recognize the syntax of the settings in behavior files which remind me of *Emacs* init files.
-*Light Table* is like a GUI version of *emacs*.
+*Light Table* is like a GUI version of *Emacs*.
-It has very an attractive, uncluttered GIU.
+It has very an attractive, uncluttered GUI.

 *Light Table* supports previews that enable interactive editing of code to change the output.
 For example, code chunks for generating a plot is evaluated in-line and the plot is displayed in an adjacent window.